-St. Pius X School is fully accredited by Western Catholic Educational Association (WCEA) and the Northwest Association of Accredited Schools (NAAS) and is recognized for providing and maintaining a high-quality and well-balanced educational program.
+St. Pius X School is fully accredited by Western Catholic Educational Association (WCEA) and is recognized for providing and maintaining a high-quality and well-balanced educational program.

 St. Pius X School provides a broad and relevant curriculum that is based on our Mission, Philosophy, and School-Wide Learning Expectations.
 St. Pius X School students are held to high academic standards.
 This is evidenced by a strong curriculum including: religion, reading, writing, spelling, handwriting, math, science, health, social studies, physical education, foreign language, computer science, library, music, and art.

 Utilizing a variety of learning modalities, students are given opportunities to acquire and practice academic skills including problem-solving, critical and creative thinking skills, active listening, public speaking, writing with purpose and clarity, and reading for understanding, knowledge, and enjoyment.
 Archdiocesan grade level curriculum expectations provide the basis for curriculum planning and scope and sequence at St. Pius X. They foster academic excellence equipping each student to develop moral excellence as they grow into life-long learners witnessing the real presence of Jesus Christ in our global community, the Body of Christ.
 Core subject curricula and methodologies are reviewed yearly on a rotating basis using a Process for School Improvement outlined by the Western Catholic Educational Association (WCEA).

 - First graders created exhibits to show what they had learned throughout the year, including a video center with student-directed and filmed Earth Day commercials and cultural celebration videos, a listening center where they recorded student-written poetry and manipulated their voices in Audacity, and presented student-directed plays.